jay-johnson/train-ai-with-django-swagger-jwt/webapp/drf_network_pipeline/docs/source/antinex-api.rst

     ./create-keras-dnn.py -f only-publish-scaler-full-django.json

-This will train a deep neural network and persist it in a dictionary for future predictions referencing the same name:
+The core trains a deep neural network and persists it in a dictionary that uses the `label value on the request <https://github.com/jay-johnson/antinex-core/blob/521c019469ac41958f64dcf9483b7ce902311438/antinex_core/antinex_processor.py#L150-L153>`_ to store the trained model.
+Future predictions must continue to reuse the same ``label`` value on the request to avoid waiting for a retraining cycle.
+Here is the `label value used in the previous request <https://github.com/jay-johnson/train-ai-with-django-swagger-jwt/blob/0487fdc6b62d15a67754f131c02eb5d71faf3897/tests/only-publish-scaler-full-django.json#L2>`__ which is:

 ::

-    "use_model_name": "Full-Django-AntiNex-Simple-Scaler-DNN"
+    "label": "Full-Django-AntiNex-Simple-Scaler-DNN"

 Make Predictions for a List of Records
 --------------------------------------